AFCT English Complete Practice Test Guide

 Question: 1 / 400

-To summarize the entire essay
+To summarize the main ideas

 Get further explanation with Examzify DeepDiveBeta